Jays have insisted on being a part of my life since I was a young child. They are brash, bold, raucous, and not easily ignored.

 A visit to this preserve gives you a magnificent view of the nearby peaks and buttes and a look at a meandering creek that has been carefully restored to its former glory.
 The preserve is rich in recent and ancient history and you can see why native peoples and settlers chose to visit and live here.

-The Lava Lands Visitor Center has interpretive exhibits that focus on volcanology, geology, ecology, and archeology locally and in regions nearby.
-As I entered the exhibit area, I noticed the red “lava flows” in the carpet that guide you through the display.
-Display boards are big, bright, and bold and contain A LOT of information.
+The Lava Lands Visitor Center has interpretive exhibits that focus on local volcanology, geology, ecology, and archeology.
+As I entered the exhibit area, the red “lava flows” in the carpet guided me you through the center.
+Display boards are big, bright, and bold.
+They contain A LOT of information.

-Temperatures beneath the caldera have been measured at up to 500 degrees Fahrenheit and the area is being explored as a source of geothermal energy.
+Temperatures beneath the caldera reach 500 degrees Fahrenheit.
+The area is being explored as a source of geothermal energy.
 Though drilling cannot occur within the boundaries of the Monument, nearby wells have shown potential.
 Proposed power plants could produce enough energy to supply 30,000 people.

-Newberry is covered with many lava flows and 400 cinder cones on its northern and southern flanks.
-It has likely erupted hundreds, if not thousands, of times in the last half-million years.
+Newberry is covered with many lava flows.
+There are 400 cinder cones on its northern and southern flanks.
+Newberry volcanoes likely erupted hundreds, if not thousands, of times in the last half-million years.

-This area is referred to as being a part of the “Ring of Fire” due to the presence of volcanic activity and features.
-Signs of an impending volcanic eruption in this region are outlined and they include gas emissions, steam eruptions, uplift, and earthquakes.
-Local environments and human populations might be affected by ash fall, lava flows, and lahars – fast moving mudflows consisting of ash, soil, and water.
-The three volcanoes showing the most potential for activity are South Sister, Newberry Volcano, and Mt.
+This area is a part of the “Ring of Fire” due to the presence of volcanic activity and features.
+Signs of an impending volcanic eruption in this region include gas emissions, steam eruptions, uplift, and earthquakes.
+Local environments and human populations may be affected by ash fall, lava flows, and lahars.
+Lahars are fast moving mudflows consisting of ash, soil, and water.
+Three Oregon volcanoes show the most potential for activity.
+They are South Sister, Newberry Volcano, and Mt.
 Hood.

-There are examples of several types of rocks associated with volcanic activity.
 You can see obsidian, pumice, rhyolite, basalt, welded tuff, basalt, cinders, and ash.
-There is a big piece of obsidian in an open display case and a sign encourages you to touch it.
+There’s a big piece of obsidian in an open display case and a sign encouraging you to touch it.
 Its smooth, glasslike surface reflects every ray of light.

-As scientists have studied the area, they have learned about the people that lived here thousands of years ago.
-Archeologists discovered a fire hearth containing obsidian points and other clues about the former residents on one of their study sites.
+As scientists studied the area, they learned about the people that lived here thousands of years ago.
+Archeologists discovered a fire hearth containing obsidian points and other clues about the former residents on one site.
 Examples of obsidian points are in another part of the exhibit.
-The art of flint-knapping, where chips of stone are flaked off to form useful tools from obsidian and other types of stones, is more than 10,000 years old.
+The art of flint-knapping, where chips of stone are flaked off to form useful tools from stone, is more than 10,000 years old.
 Another display shows handcrafted items made by Native Americans today using local rushes and other materials.
-The origins for these patterns likely were passed down over thousands of years.
+Patterns displayed have passed down over thousands of years.
 The exhibit mentions the adaptability of Native Americans as they dealt with climate change, volcanic activity, and an influx of settlers.
 They incorporated explanations for some of the volcanic events into their mythology.

-Be sure to check out the small gift store next to the exhibit area.
-There is a large 3-D map of the Newberry National Volcanic Monument that not only shows you the scale of the Monument but also shows some of the geological features.
+Be sure to check out the small gift store next to the exhibit area at Lava Lands Visitor Center.
+There is a large 3-D map of the Newberry National Volcanic Monument.
+It not only shows you the scale of the Monument, but also some of the geological features.
 Can you see the many cinder cones?
 It’s a better than average gift store and it contains books, maps, art prints, t-shirts, mugs, and toys.

 Note that the Visitor Center is only open for part of the year.
 It closes in mid-October and opens again in the beginning of May.
-For more information about the center, go here: http://www.fs.usda.gov/recarea/deschutes/recreation/recarea/?recid=38394
+For more information about the center, go the Lava Lands Visitor Center site.